 PRM strongly recommends application packages be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations when transmitted.
-Exceeding page length limits, including through the inclusion of cover pages, will result in disqualification.
-All documents, must be in English.
+Exceeding page length limits will result in disqualification.
+All documents must be in English.

 Organizations can request copies of all PRM-recommended templates and NGO guidelines, by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to PRMNGOCoordinator@state.gov.
 Organizations will receive an automated email reply containing the templates.

 COVID-19: PRM recognizes the difficult circumstances under which organizations are currently operating as a result of the COVID-19 pandemic and will take them into consideration in application package reviews.
-To the extent possible, organizations should address how COVID-19 and resulting risks, restrictions and limitations- will factor into their designated programs and attempt to ensure that proposed indicators and activities can be implemented under the challenging circumstances created by the COVID-19 response.
+To the extent possible, organizations should address how COVID-19 and resulting risks, restrictions, and limitations will factor into their designated programs and attempt to ensure that proposed indicators and activities can be implemented under the challenging circumstances created by the COVID-19 response.